 Lemon blackberry tart and an Easter giveaway – Sweetie!
-50 Delectable Treats cookbook
+50 Delectable Treats cookbook (CLOSED)

 A sunny, breezy summer day a while back brought to mind some sunny baking; a creamy, lemony fresh tart with cute little bouncy blackberries.
 The sweet lush filling paired perfectly with the slight tartness of the berries; you could also use raspberries, blueberries or mixed berries as a lovely alternative.